eggstoastbacon/ARDUINO-YM2149F-MIDI.h/README.md

 ## BANK A Presets (Each preset is on a different MIDI Channel)

+Use CC9 to switch from Bank A to B

 - CH.
 1: Voices 1 **Voices(A)** **Default Voice**.
 Play concurrently with any preset with voices (B and C).
 - CH.
 2: Voices 1 **Voices(B)** **Default Voice**.
 Play concurrently with any preset with voices (A and C).
 - CH.
 3: Voices 1 **Voices(C)** **Default Voice**.
 Play concurrently with any preset with voices (A and B).